Dude. Why is your blog called Obviously Wrong? That’s weird.

 There’s a time-honored tradition here—

-Back in 1876, after having just invented the telephone, Alexander Graham Bell offered to sell the sole patent outright to Western Union for $100,000.
+Having just invented the telephone, back in 1876, Alexander Graham Bell offered to just sell the patent to Western Union for $100,000.
 They turned him down:

 Why would anyone want to use this ungainly and impractical device when he can just send a messenger to the telegraph office and have a clear written message sent to any large city in the United States?